5-4-3-2-1 Grounding Technique

 • Your own breathing or heartbeat

-• Subtle sounds you normally tune out
+• Quiet sounds you normally tune out

 • Natural scents like flowers, earth, or fresh air